A7MED970/ProjectManagement/doc.md

 ### 3.1 Requirements Traceability Matrix (RTM)
 **Category:** Project Document (Requirements Management)

-The Requirements Traceability Matrix (RTM) is used to ensure that all project requirements are identified, documented, tracked, and fulfilled throughout the project lifecycle.
-It provides traceability between requirements, their sources, and their current implementation status.
+The Requirements Traceability Matrix (RTM) is a key project document used during the **Collect Requirements** process to ensure that all project requirements are clearly identified, documented, and tracked throughout the project lifecycle.

+In alignment with the Project Charter and stakeholder inputs, the RTM provides end-to-end traceability by linking each requirement to its source and monitoring its implementation status.
+This ensures that:
+- No approved requirement is overlooked or omitted.
+- All functional and non-functional requirements remain aligned with project objectives.
+- Scope validation and scope control activities can be effectively supported during later project phases.

+The RTM also serves as a control mechanism to assess the impact of proposed changes and helps prevent scope creep by ensuring that only approved requirements are implemented.

 | Requirement No. | Name | Category | Source | Status |
 | :--- | :--- | :--- | :--- | :--- |